Now is the time to dig deep into your social media marketing and adopt new systems and ideas.

 - Twitter – (weekdays) between 12pm and 6pm

-Of course, you should ask your supporters and watch their online data. look into data for your own audience, if you can.
+Of course, you should ask your supporters and watch their online data.
+Look into analytics for your own audience, if you can.

 The results of their study showed that videos had the highest organic reach on Facebook by a margin of almost 3%, which is huge given that average organic reach has dropped to 1% or less.
 Short and vertically shot videos were the most watched.

 The rule to master here is the 80/20 balance.
-Eighty percent of your content should be useful and helpful, while 20% can promote your brand or its products.
-That eighty percent will bring new followers and build trust, they’ll then see the twenty percent and buy into what you’re selling.
+80% of your content should be useful and helpful, while 20% can promote your brand or its products.
+That 80% will bring new followers and build trust.
+Then they will see the 20% and buy into what you’re selling.

 Don’t forget that this variety should also include a mixture of videos, images, and other engaging content types.

-Message or call your partners to ask them to allow you to mention them, thank them and to share your content.
+Message or call your partners and ask for permission to mention them, thank them, and to share your content.